hilze/surveymanager/Readme.md

     - INPUT [text]=contactdate
     - INPUT [text]=result
     - INPUT [text]=respondent

-- *contactdate* - Applied to a SPAN tag.
-Contains the date-time a contact was made.
 - *respondentSearch* - Applied to a FORM tag.
 A link template to search all respondents.
                                                                                                  -